-- Commission funds should not be used outside the defined tobacco region (unless explicitly approved by the Commission). - Commission funds should not be used to supplant other state or federal funds for which an applicant is eligible.
-This includes financing options for off-site utility improvements. - Commission funds should not be used for regularly recurring local responsibilities (e.g. comprehensive plans, K-12 school funding). - Commission funds should not be used to finance endowments. - Commission funds should not be used for debt retirement. - Commission funds should not be used for on-going operation costs beyond a start-up period that has been explicitly approved by the Commission. - Commission funds should be invested in projects that generate substantial direct and measurable new economic activity in a region.
+- Commission funds should not be used for on-going operation costs beyond a start-up period that has been explicitly approved by the Commission. - Commission funds should be invested in projects that generate substantial direct and measurable new economic activity in a region.
 Commission funds should not be used for projects that indirectly affect economic revitalization (e.g. community centers, childcare centers, 4H centers, YMCA or recreational initiatives, airports, local arts and cultural activities, historic preservation, housing and retail development) unless it is demonstrated that the investment will produce significant economic impacts from outside the Commission service area. - Commission funds should not be used for project administration, indirect project costs or for activities initiated prior to grant approval. - Commission funds should not be used to acquire or make improvements to privately owned property or to acquire or improve equipment for/in private ownership unless there are defined and documented public purposes met, to include creation of new jobs and new taxable private capital investment, and such expenditures have been explicitly approved by the Commission.